How to Dramatically Improve Testability for Mobile App Development

 Software quality is only as good as the methods used to develop and test the code.
-Thorough testing, if not performed well can be very resource inefficient and still not validate the design.
-At Syncro Medical we are constantly looking for ways to increase overall medical software development efficiency, and that includes the efficiency and accuracy of testing approaches.
-Mobile apps bring their own set of challenges when requiring a confident testing model.
-Applying a desktop design pattern that supports solid testing is frequently difficult, but with the proper approach it can be applied effectively.
-Code that is built from the top down with a thorough testing-capable design is ore stable and maintainable, and all-in-all more valuable to our clients and to their customers.
+Thorough testing, if not performed well, can be very resource inefficient and therefore may not validate the design.
+At Syncro Medical, we are constantly looking for ways to increase overall medical software development efficiency, and that includes the efficiency and accuracy of testing approaches. bring their own set of challenges when requiring a confident testing model.
+Applying a desktop design pattern that supports solid testing is often difficult, but with the proper approach, it can be applied effectively.
+Code that is built from the top down with a thorough testing-capable design is more stable and maintainable, and all-in-all more valuable to our clients and to their customers.

 The Importance of Unit Testing

 Typically, Unit testing has been the method of choice.
 Unit tests are small test methods that isolate components of the code by emulating the dependencies and testing the behavior of the components by manipulating the inputs and observing the outputs.
 By emulating a component’s dependencies, a unit test can test all conditions the code might operate under, including error conditions that would be difficult to reproduce in a live system.
 Continuous Integration Systems (such as TeamCity) can build and run the unit tests every time new code is checked into your source code repositories, giving you confidence that your existing code still works as new code is implemented.